Computer Forensics Investigator Career Guide

 Computer Forensics Analyst Salary and Outlook

-The salary range for computer forensics analysts and investigators varies widely, depending on whether the job is in the private sector or in the public sector.
-The Bureau of Labor Statistics doesn’t provide salary data for computer forensic specialists but does provide data for the related occupation of information security analysts who earn a median salary of $86,170 per year.1 The employment outlook for digital forensics examiners and investigators is favorable due to the rapid growth of crimes involving computers (cybercrime).
-According to the BLS, the related occupation of information security analysts is expected to grow by 37% for the decade from 2012-2022.1
+The salary range for computer forensics analysts and investigators varies widely depending on whether the job is in the private sector or in the public sector.
+The US Bureau of Labor Statistics (BLS) doesn’t provide salary data for computer forensic specialists but does provide data for the related occupation of information security analysts, who earn a median salary of $90,120 per year.1 The employment outlook for digital forensics examiners and investigators is favorable due to the rapid growth of crimes involving computers (cybercrime).
+According to the BLS, the related occupation of information security analysts is expected to grow by 18% between 2014 and 2024.1

 Frequently Asked Questions about This Career